 Common Problems Caused by a Dirty HVAC Filter

 If a dirty filter is ignored for too long, several problems can develop inside the HVAC system.
+Dirty filters set off a chain reaction of problems that diminish system effectiveness and lifespan.

 Examples: A blocked filter raises energy bills.
-Check it often with how to check HVAC filter and maintain HVAC filter replacement frequency to avoid system strain.
+Check it often with how to check HVAC filter and maintain the HVAC filter replacement frequency to avoid system strain.

 Higher Energy Bills